Eddy-dev0/Stocks../StockPredictor/README.md

 it easy to distinguish “no data yet” from “not refreshed” states and allow the schema bootstrap to remain idempotent.

+## Yahoo Finance rate limiting

+The default provider registry now throttles Yahoo Finance requests to a conservative pace of roughly one request every 40 seconds.
+This keeps automated refresh jobs within the unofficial limits enforced by Yahoo and prevents long cooldown periods triggered by HTTP 429 responses.

+Override the default throttle by providing `PredictorConfig.yahoo_rate_limit_per_second` or `PredictorConfig.yahoo_rate_limit_per_minute` before constructing the application/registry.
+The same values can be supplied via environment variables (`YAHOO_RATE_LIMIT_PER_SECOND`, `YAHOO_RATE_LIMIT_PER_SEC`, or `YAHOO_RATE_LIMIT_PER_MINUTE`).
+Cooldown behaviour can also be tuned through `PredictorConfig.yahoo_cooldown_seconds` or the `YAHOO_COOLDOWN_SECONDS` environment variable.

 ## Requirements

 See [`requirements.txt`](requirements.txt) for the complete dependency list.